tidalcycles/vim-tidal/README.md

 interpreter.
 It was originally based on [vim-slime](https://github.com/jpalardy/vim-slime).

-**New**: If you are using NeoVim, you can now use the Terminal instead of tmux.
+**New**: You can now use the Terminal instead of tmux.
 Read the Configuration section on how to enable it.

 ![](http://i.imgur.com/frOLFFI.gif)